vuetom/vuetom-cli/README.md

 `list`: Show the latest information about the vuetom cli branch

-`git`: Show the list of GIT warehouses of a user
+`git`: Show the link of user's GIT warehouse list

 `ver`: Show theme or templates local version number